A New Drupal Digital Experience, Post-Merger

 A critical aspect of any merger is aligning on a new go-to-market strategy.
 Conga’s product availability, branding, and positioning were all in flux as we began, but based on past B2B experience, we developed different architecture scenarios based on stakeholder discussions.
 This helped Conga during internal conversations to align on what might work and pave the way for a better customer experience.

 Merging two catalogs of content came next.
 All-new product pages demanded new content created from the ground up.
-While some existing content was accurate, implementation of stylized UIs illustrated specific points and told more compelling stories.
+While some existing content was accurate, the implementation of stylized UIs illustrated specific points and told more compelling stories.

 Additionally, secondary content was repurposed in component-based layouts while resources and blogs were re-tagged and migrated to align with new content hierarchies.